narencachy/aks-quickstart/README.md

 # AKS Walk Through
 #### 100 level

+Beta Test Note: The screen shots need to be updated, so they won't be exact, but they're close

 ## Scenario
 In this walk through of AKS basics, we're going to create an AKS cluster and deploy services to the cluster.
 Much of the code is based on <https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough> but additional details and scenarios are covered.
 Note that this is a high level overview, so a lot of topics are not covered and those that are covered are high level.
 This is designed to be the first few steps on the AKS journey.